These voters illustrate how the divide between old and new Seattle is more complicated than it seems

 “These politicians try to blame Amazon for our problems but Amazon is providing jobs,” said Wysingle, who works at a casino.

-His views aren’t particularly representative in the South End, considering Morales dominated August’s primary election.
+His views aren’t particularly representative of the South End, considering Morales dominated August’s primary election.

 Unconventional pair